SciML/Catalyst.jl/docs/src/tutorials/generating_reactions_programmatically.md

 ## Population balance equations of the Smoluchowski coagulation model
 This tutorial shows how to programmatically construct a `ReactionSystem` corresponding to the chemistry underlying the [Smoluchowski coagulation model](https://en.wikipedia.org/wiki/Smoluchowski_coagulation_equation) using [ModelingToolkit](https://mtk.sciml.ai/stable/)/[Catalyst](https://catalyst.sciml.ai/dev/).
 A jump process version of the model is then constructed from the `ReactionSystem`, and compared to the model's analytical solution obtained by the [method of Scott](https://journals.ametsoc.org/view/journals/atsc/25/1/1520-0469_1968_025_0054_asocdc_2_0_co_2.xml) (see also mentioned in reference [3](https://doi.org/10.1006/jcph.2002.7017).

-The Smoluchowski coagulation equation describes a system of reactions in which single particles (singlets) may collide to form doublets, singlets and doublets may collide to form triplets, and so on.
+The Smoluchowski coagulation equation describes a system of reactions in which monomers may collide to form dimers, monomers and dimers may collide to form trimers, and so on.
 This models a variety of chemical/physical processes, including polymerization and flocculation.

 We begin by importing some necessary packages.
 ```julia